X icon white, transparent background.

 Request a Demo

-1. Payscale, 2022
+1. European Commission, 2022

-2. Inc. Magazine, 2022
+2. CFO Magazine, 2023

-What is a salary structure?
+What is a salary range?

 “Never build your pay structure as a set-in-stone plan.
 You should revise your pay structure annually to ensure it’s on par with the job market and accepted among your employees.
 Some companies revise their compensation plans every 3-5 years, but I find that too much changes in that time.